 Infants of teenage mothers are more likely to be preterm and have higher death rates in the first year of life than infants of older mothers.
-18 Local low birth weight data are unavailable for this service area.
-In all UIHO service areas combined, 12.9% of AI/AN births are to mothers less than 20 years of age compared with 7.2% of births in the general population.
+18 Local teen birth rate data are unavailable for this service area.
+Of all Al/AN births in all UIHO service areas combined, 12.9% are to mothers less than 20 years of age compared with 7.2% of births in the general population.
 This difference is statistically significant.